On the performance of QTP functionals applied to second-order response properties II: Dynamic polarizability and

 Once again, the inclusion of second-order ingredients on top of the density has a positive impact on the accuracy of frequency-dependent polarizabilities.
 TPSS0 delivers the best results, standing out even in the overall analysis (MAD = \num{0.24}-\SI{0.23}{{a.u.}}).
 The fact that TPSSh performs worse than TPSS0 (although it is among the best within this class and overall) suggests that the amount of HF exchange admixture (the only difference between them) is an important factor for this property: \SI{10}{\percent} in TPSSh versus \SI{25}{\percent} in TPSS0.
 It is worth noting, however, that this trend does not extend to the GGA-hybrid functionals, where a lower fraction of HF exchange does not necessarily correlate with lower performance.

 None of the RSH functionals outperforms TPSS0.
 Focusing first on the ``non-QTP'' range-separated functionals, LC-$\omega$PBE provides the best MAD values (\num{0.32}-\num{0.33}) across all frequencies, while CAM-B3LYP performs comparably well at the lower frequencies (MAD = \num{0.37}-\SI{0.58}{{a.u.}}).
-Within this subset, the largest MAD values are obtained with M11-L (MAD = \num{1.33}-\SI{2.13}{{a.u.}}), which is a hybrid MGGA with range separation.

 On the other hand, the best QTP functional, which is QTP01, performs as the second-best overall among the functionals, considering the first three frequencies the MAD are from \SIrange{0.28}{0.29}{{a.u.}}, and is slightly worse at the highest frequency, MAD = \SI{0.40}{{a.u.}} (the third-best overall for this frequency).
 Next, QTP02 (MAD = \num{0.31}-\SI{0.39}{{a.u.}}) and LC-QTP (MAD = \num{0.30}-\SI{0.38}{{a.u.}}) also perform very well among the RSH and overall.
 The worst performing QTP functional is QTP00, which has a MAD range of \SIrange{0.59}{0.70}{{a.u.}} for this property.